nainshree-raj/Seat-Booking-Portal/README.md

                                                    Employee Seat Booking Portal BACKGROUND :
-Employees are returning to the office as the government has lifted the WFH rules with the decrease in the number of Covid cases in India.
-Companies need to set up a system which would help the employees successfully book a seat/desk in the office for any day in advance and allow the company to keep a track on the count of employees WFH and WFO.
+Employees are returning to the office as the government has lifted the WFH rules with the decrease in the number of COVID cases in India Companies need to set up a system that would help the employees successfully book a seat/desk in the office for any day in advance and allow the company to keep track of the count of employees (WFH and WFO).

 PROBLEM STATEMENT :
-To create a user-friendly tool accessible by all employees which would let them booka seat/desk in the office in advance for up to 5 working days.
+To create a user-friendly tool accessible by all employees which would let them book a seat/desk in the office in advance for up to 5 working days.

 EXPECTATIONS :
 • A detailed technical architecture & feature list